Who can foster

 Full-time working

 You can work, but there are restrictions.
-Single foster carers can do part-time flexible work.
-If you’re in a couple, we ask that at least one of you is a stay-at-home carer or a part-time, flexible worker who is available before and after school.
+Single foster parents can do part-time flexible work.
+If you’re in a couple, we ask that at least one of you is a stay-at-home parent or a part-time, flexible worker who is available before and after school.

 Retired

 It’s not a problem whether you’re retired or semi-retired.
-Figures show that the majority of foster carers are over the age of 50.
+Figures show that the majority of foster parents are over the age of 50.

 Claiming benefits

 You can foster if you are on benefits.
-We pay foster carers a weekly fee and allowance.
+We pay foster parents a weekly fee and allowance.

 Other circumstances